balfiere/neocities/eleventy/neocities/resources/other/more.md

 : batch convert, resize, and compress images. i highly recommend using this or a similar tool to make your image file sizes smaller so your pages load faster.

 [LocalSend](https://localsend.org/){target=_blank}
-: FOSS cross-platform file sharing tool that allows you to share files to nearby devices. i use this to send files between my windows computer and iphone.
+: FOSS cross-platform file sharing tool that allows you to share files to nearby devices. i use this to send files between my computer and iphone. for a terminal interface that can be used on headless servers, check out [JocalSend](https://git.kittencollective.com/nebkor/joecalsend){target=_blank class=new}.

 [Upscayl](https://github.com/upscayl/upscayl){target=_blank}
 : FOSS image upscaler.